Baby Formula Recall

 Why Have Abbott Baby Formulas Been Recalled?

-Abbott issued a voluntary recall for certain lots of its baby formulas because of reports that babies got sick from Cronobacter sakazakii infection.
-All of the infected babies were hospitalized and two died.
+Abbott issued a voluntary recall for certain lots of its baby formulas because of reports that babies got sick from infection with Cronobacter sakazakii.
+All the infected babies were hospitalized, and two of the babies died.
+The Centers for Disease Control (CDC) closed its investigation in May 2022 after a lab found the strains of Cronobacter sakazakii in the two infants who died did not match samples of Cronobacter sakazakii found at Abbott’s manufacturing plant.

-Parents have been filing baby formula lawsuits against formula manufacturers Abbott and Mead Johnson, but these are unrelated to the Abbott Cronobacter recall.
-These lawsuits allege that Abbott and Mead Johnson knew their cow’s milk baby formulas could increase the risk of necrotizing enterocolitis or NEC, a potentially fatal intestinal disease, in premature babies.
+Parents have been filing NEC lawsuits against baby formula manufacturers Abbott and Mead Johnson, but these are unrelated to the Abbott Cronobacter sakazakii recall.
+These baby formula lawsuits allege that Abbott and Mead Johnson knew their cow’s milk baby formulas could increase the risk of necrotizing enterocolitis or NEC, a potentially fatal intestinal disease, in premature babies.

 Which Baby Formulas Are Recalled?